TGAC/grassroots-docs/configuration.md

 ```

 * **lucene**:
 The [Grassroots Lucene](lucene/lucene.md) module handles the searching
 and indexing of data within Grassroots.
+The confguration file details where its libraries are installed,
+which programs to run for indexing and searching, and where it's working
+files are stored.

 	* **classpath**: This is the classpath that contains all of the jar files required for running the Lucene programs.
 The Grassroots Lucene code is compatible with both versions 8.x and 9.x of Lucene although the required entries on the classpath are different.
 For either version, the following jar files are required: